openstreetmap/iD/data/presets/README.md

 ##### `icon`

 The name of a local SVG icon file.
 You can use icons from any of the following icon sets.
-When specifying an icon, use the prefixed version of the name, for example `"icon": "maki-park"` or `"icon": "tnp-2009223"`.
+When specifying an icon, use the prefixed version of the name, for example `"icon": "maki-park"`.

 * [iD's spritesheet](https://github.com/openstreetmap/iD/tree/develop/svg/iD-sprite/presets) (`iD-`)
 * [Maki](https://labs.mapbox.com/maki-icons/) (`maki-`), map-specific icons from Mapbox